rschneider98/CS451RWebApp/Documentation/Database.md

 | UserID | unsigned int | Foreign Key |

 ## TRANSACTIONS
-This would tie accounts to indivdual transactions
+This would tie accounts to individual transactions

 | Field | Type | Other |
 | -- | -- | -- |